Here are seven tips that can help you save money without leaving the house.

 - Figure out what your household income and expenses really are.
 You may have operated on a monthly budget before COVID-19, but that budget could be out the window.
 There may be several new variables: a shorter work week, lower gas prices for a commute, more spent on cooking and less on food deliveries, or even adjustment to a reduction in a partner’s income.

-With all these changes, it’s a good idea to invest some time in tallying up your monthly income to build a realistic budget based on your and your family’s new spending habits and expenses.
+With all these changes, invest some time tallying up your monthly income and build a realistic budget around your and your family’s new spending habits and expenses.

 - Set a savings goal, especially if you dipped into your emergency fund.
-Contributing to your savings goals may feel out of reach right now, but keep in mind that the sooner you start the more time your savings will have to grow.
+Contributing to your savings goals may feel out of reach right now, but the sooner you start the more time your savings will have to grow.
 Even small transfers can add up over time, helping you to rebuild or start an emergency fund.

 - Use your new monthly budget and savings goal to guide you.
-It’s natural to want to support small and local businesses, eat out, stop by your favorite café for a “hello” and a latte, and indulge in activities that were once a part of your daily routine but now can feel impossible with the importance of social distancing.
+It’s natural to want to support small and local businesses, eat out, stop by your favorite café for a “hello” and a latte, and return to activities that were once a part of your daily routine.

 - Open a dedicated account for an emergency fund.
 If you didn’t have one before, start a dedicated account that is accessible, such as a savings account, but won’t tempt you to spend like a checking account might.
 Talk with your Huntington banker about a lower-cost account that would work for you, or you can apply online.

-- Remember, be aware of how continuing bad news coupled with the sheer boredom of being stuck at home could affect your spending.
-Our emotional response to negative news, such as persistent unemployment rates or continued market volatility can derail us financially, notes Deborah Price, founder and CEO of the Money Coaching Institute.
+- Remember, be aware of how continuing bad news could affect your spending.
+Our emotional response to negative news, such as persistent unemployment rates or continued market volatility can derail us financially, notes Deborah Price, founder and CEO of the Money Coaching Institute§.

 “We may do things that will give us a shot of euphoria, like go online and buy new shoes.
 Things that are actually counterproductive,” she says.